wessenstam/NHT-EMEA/foundation-part-1/part1.rst

 Adding files to the foundation VM .................................

+.. note:: Just read the below to see the GUI way of uploading the AOS installation image.
+DO NOT RUN THESE STEPS!!!

 By default, Foundation does not have any AOS or hypervisor images.
 To upload AOS or hypervisor files, click **Manage AOS Files**.

 .. figure:: images/14.png